Boysenberry: All That You Need To Know

 The polyphenols and antioxidants in boysenberry may have a positive effect on lung health.
-Research states that regular consumption of boysenberry juice might help moderate chronic lung fibrosis in asthma and other chronic pulmonary conditions (2).
+Research states that regular consumption of boysenberry juice might help moderatechronic lung fibrosisi X A lung condition wherein damaged and scarred lung tissue makes it difficult for the organs to function, causing shortness of breath. in asthma and other chronic pulmonary conditionsi XAny lung disease that prevents normal functioning of airflow to and from the lungs over a long period of time.
+(2).
 A recent study in 2021 also suggests that drinking boysenberry and apple juice concentrate might help reduce lung inflammation and tissue damage (3).

 - May Help Support Your Heart Health

 Boysenberries are rich in anti-inflammatory polyphenols that may help reduce the risks of cardiovascular disease (4).
-A few animal studies suggest that consumption of boysenberry juice might help lower blood pressure and serum triglyceride levels significantly (5), (6).
+A few animal studies suggest that consumption of boysenberry juice might help lower blood pressure and serum triglyceride levelsi XIt refers to the amount of fat in the blood.
+Increased levels can cause a stroke, heart attack, or pancreatitis. significantly (5), (6).
 Another study suggested that boysenberry juice can help maintain the thickness of endothelial cell walls, thereby enabling normal blood flow and pressure (7).

 - Rich In Antioxidants